 Leaving the Luangwa Valley this morning we make a stop at Tribal Textiles.
 The Chipata area is a major producer of Cotton and this morning we get a taste of the creativity of the African culture.
 Those interested can enjoy a tour of their workshops (March to December) to see how these colourful fabrics are crafted.
 Our destination tonight is the small town of Petauke.

-Today we visit the spectacular Victoria Falls, also known by the local name of “Mosi-oa Tunya” (the smoke that thunders).
-While much of today is dedicated to viewing the mighty Zambezi River as it drops into the Batoka Gorge below, the bustling adventure town of Victoria Falls also offers a range of optional activities for those wanting a dose of adrenaline in the afternoon.
+Today is your arrival day in Victoria Falls and will be able to visit the spectacular Victoria Falls at your own leisure.
+The bustling adventure town of Victoria Falls also offers a range of optional activities for those wanting a dose of adrenaline.
 For the more relaxed traveller there are craft markets to explore and a delicious high tea is on offer at the Victoria Falls Hotel.
-Tonight we enjoy an optional dinner out, your guide will assist you to decide on the many options available.

 Victoria Falls to Kasane

 After breakfast we travel the short distance to the Botswana border, crossing into Botswana we set up camp on the banks of the Chobe River.
-Lunch will be served from the truck and the afternoon is set aside for exploring the Chobe National Park.
-For those who have purchased the Activity Package we begin our exploration in 4×4 vehicles, which allows us an up close and personal experience with the many Elephants that frequent the Chobe riverfront in the afternoons.
-The afternoon ends with a leisurely Boat Cruise and a meal served around the campfire.
+For those who have purchased the Activity Package we begin our exploration in 4×4 vehicles and enjoy an afternoon game drive through the national park followed by a boat cruise, which allows us an up close and personal experience with the many elephants that frequent the Chobe riverfront in the afternoon.

 Maun to Central Kalahari